wpquads/quick-adsense-reloaded/readme.txt

 We are actively developing this plugin and our aim is to make this plugin into the #1 advertisment solution in the world.
 You can [Request a Feature](https://wpquads.com/support/) or [Report a Bug](https://github.com/wpquads/quick-adsense-reloaded/issues).
 The code is hosted on [Github](https://github.com/wpquads/quick-adsense-reloaded).

 = Development Roadmap: =
-* <strong>AD Blindness </strong>: Helps you fight the Ad blindness.
-* <strong>AD Logging </strong>: Gives you an almost accurate data page, IP, browser, referrer, and dimensions of the user that clicked the ad and gives you reports of that data.
 * <strong>A/B Testing</strong>: Find out which ads perform the most and how you can improve the ad revenue further.
 * <strong>3rd Party compatibility</strong>: Deep integration with BuddyPress, BuddyBoss, bbPress, Paid Membership Pro, WPML, Mailpoet, Multisite, WooCommerce and More.
 * <strong>Innovation & Disruption</strong>: We are constantly evolving our product and going to introduce new features which are not being used by anyone in the world.